mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuring-zones-regions/index.md

 ---
 layout: layout.pug
-navigationTitle:  High Availability
+navigationTitle:  Configuring Zones and Regions
-title: High Availability
+title: Configuring Zones and Regions
 menuWeight: 15
 excerpt: Using the high-availability features in DC/OS
 ---